 Transmission of CMV is very rare through casual contact.
 CMV is spread by close contact with a person who has the virus in his or her saliva, urine, or other body fluids.
 CMV can be transmitted from a pregnant woman to her baby during pregnancy.
 CMV is common among healthy children one to three years of age who attend daycare and can easily spread the CMV virus among their peers.
 Contact with the saliva or urine of young children is a major cause of CMV infection among pregnant women, especially mothers, daycare workers, preschool teachers, therapists, and nurses.

 CMV can be transmitted to an unborn child from a pregnant mother experiencing a primary or recurrent CMV infection.
-About 1 in 150 children is born with congenital CMV infection and about 1 of every 5 children born with congenital CMV infection will develop permanent problems CMV can cause serious disease in babies who were infected with CMV before birth (referred to as congenital CMV).
+Approximately 1 in 200 children is born with congenital CMV infection and about 1 of every 5 children born with congenital CMV infection will develop permanent problems.
+CMV can cause serious disease in babies who were infected with CMV before birth (referred to as congenital CMV).
 Children born with congenital CMV may develop permanent medical conditions and disabilities, such as deafness, blindness, cerebral palsy, mental and physical disabilities, seizures, and death.
 Infants and children who are infected with CMV after birth rarely have symptoms or problems.

 There is no CMV vaccine available to prevent congenital CMV.
 CMV vaccines are still in the research and development stage.
 The Institute of Medicine has ranked the development of a CMV vaccine as a highest priority because of the lives it would save and the disabilities it would prevent.
 Many experts believe that a CMV vaccine is possible within the next 10 to 20 years, but a CMV vaccine is unlikely to occur without the awareness and support of the general public, the pharmaceutical industry, and the federal government.